Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 The increase of progesterone that happens when you conceive relaxes your muscles for childbirth leading to more than the average slip up.

-20. Fainting and dizziness
+20. Fainting and Dizziness

 21. Intuition